 But as I personally think back on those idyllic days of freedom and autonomy – love, laughter, friends, and really feeling independent – I can’t help but remember the “near misses.”

 We all had close calls, right?
 Think back on your days in college.
-Remember the times you saw your friend black out; or when you almost were involved in a serious car accident; or ended up in some remote, and, in retrospect, dangerous part of town and had no idea how to get back to campus?
+Remember the times you saw your friend black out; or when you were nearly involved in a serious car accident; or ended up in some remote, and, in retrospect, dangerous part of town and had no idea how to get back to campus?

 Maybe this is why we worry about our kids in college.

 But frankly, there are other reasons to worry.
-It’s one thing to worry about isolated, freak events.
+It’s one thing to worry about isolated events.
 It’s another for us to appreciate that college is a very risky time for our kids.
 And what we don’t often think about is the incredible crisis of mental illness and emotional turmoil that most of our college students endure.